WelshDan/smittys-bar-booking/README.md

-# Smitty's Bar & Restaurant<br>aka - A lesson in time-management, project-planning and sticking to the basics
+# Smitty's Bar & Restaurant

+aka - A lesson in time-management, project-planning and sticking to the basics

-This project was bootstrapped using the Restaurantly website template available from <https://bootstrapmade.com/restaurantly-restaurant-template/><br>
+This project was bootstrapped using the Restaurantly website template available from <https://bootstrapmade.com/restaurantly-restaurant-template/>
 and powered by the Cross Platform Cloud IDE called Codeanywhere <https://app.codeanywhere.com/>

 ![Screenshot](static/assets/img/smittys-logo.jpg "Smitty Logo")